 We think 5 days in Rome is the perfect amount of time for a first visit.
 If you are planning a trip to Italy, you probably have a lot of questions?
 Need some quick answers?
 We have pulled together the basics to get you started

 On our first visit to Italy we spent five fabulous days exploring Rome as part of a longer two-month European vacation which was many months in the making.
 On this page we have consolidated all the tips we think will help you plan your own great visit.

-We highlight the things that really worked for us and for our extended family who have also put these tips to the test.
-We visit Italy regularly as we have famliy in a neighbouring country so we hope you find this page helpful in planning your own short holiday in the eternal city.
+We highlight the things that really worked for us and for our friends who have also put these tips to the test.
+We visit Italy regularly as we have family in a neighbouring country so we hope you find this page helpful in planning your own short holiday in the eternal city.